 Felton is a tiny borough located in the state of Pennsylvania.
 With a population of 505 people and two constituent neighborhoods, Felton is the 933rd largest community in Pennsylvania.
-Much of the housing stock in Felton was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Felton has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Felton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Felton is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Felton who work in office and administrative support (15.09%), management occupations (9.81%), and sales jobs (9.43%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Felton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Felton is a borough of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Felton who work in office and administrative support (12.86%), management occupations (8.21%), and sales jobs (7.86%).

 The people who call Felton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Felton residents report their race to be White, followed by Native American.
 Important ancestries of people in Felton include Irish, English, Italian, and Scottish.